 To bring needed transparency and oversight to the Medicare Advantage program, the AANS and the CNS are urging Congress to adopt H.R.
-3107, the Improving Seniors' Timely Access to Care Act.
+3173, the Improving Seniors' Timely Access to Care Act.
 Sponsored by Reps.
-Suzan DelBene (D-Wash.); Mike Kelly (R-Pa.); Roger Marshall, MD, (R-Kan.); and Ami Bera, MD, (D-Calif.), the bill would protect patients from unnecessary prior authorization practices that limit their timely access to medically necessary care.
+Suzan DelBene (D-Wash.), Mike Kelly (R-Pa.), Ami Bera, MD, (D-Calif.), and Larry Bucshon, MD, the bill would protect patients from unnecessary prior authorization practices that limit their timely access to medically necessary care.
 Specifically, this legislation would:

-- Establish an electronic prior authorization process; - Minimize the use of prior authorization for services that are routinely approved; - Prohibit additional prior authorization for medically-necessary services performed during a surgical or invasive procedure that already received, or did not initially require prior authorization; - Ensure prior authorization requests are reviewed by qualified medical personnel; - Require plans to report on the extent of their use of prior authorization and the rate of delays and denials; and - Ensure that plans adhere to evidence-based medicine guidelines.
+- Establish an electronic prior authorization process; - Minimize the use of prior authorization for services that are routinely approved; - Ensure prior authorization requests are reviewed by qualified medical personnel; - Require plans to report on the extent of their use of prior authorization and the rate of delays and denials; and - Ensure that plans adhere to evidence-based medicine guidelines.

 PLEASE COSPONSOR H.R.
-3107 The Improving Seniors' Timely Access to Care Act!
+3173 The Improving Seniors' Timely Access to Care Act